ComScore

 After a few unsettling derm appointments, my sun worshipping days are long gone—to the point that when I first moved to New York, an editor looked me up and down and asked, with heartfelt curiosity, “If you’re from Florida, how are you so…fair?”
 Some may use the term pasty, and since I had my daughter, everyone from the grocery store checkout clerk to the client I’ve only met with over Zoom have deemed my look “tired.”
 Oof.

 While I truly don’t care what Darlene in aisle three thinks of my ghostly pallor, I did want to feel a little more polished—without committing to a 12-step routine or gobs of foundation.
 (I’m less a skinimalist and more just plain lazy.)
-So, when I heard everyone from Chrissy Teigen to Ryan Gosling gets their glow from Isle of Paradise, I decided to give it a whirl—and right now is a perfect time to try the brand's tanning drops for yourself while they're on sale for $40 (down from $48) for two super-size bottles at QVC.
-You read that right, these 1.7-ounce bottles will get you a ton of extra product compared to the usual 1-ounce bottles sold for $32 each at most retailers.
-Plus, you can save an extra $10 if it's your first order from the site using the code NEWQVC10.
+So, when I heard everyone from Chrissy Teigen to Ryan Gosling gets their glow from Isle of Paradise, I decided to give it a whirl—and right now is a perfect time to try the brand's tanning drops for yourself while they're on sale for $33 (down from $48) for two super-size bottles at QVC.
+You read that right, these 1.7-ounce bottles will get you a ton of extra product compared to the usual 1-ounce bottles sold for roughly the same price at most retailers.
+Plus, you can save an extra $10 if it's your first order on a purchase of $25+ from the site using the code NEWQVC10.

 I opted for Isle of Paradise’s Self-Tanning Drops in light—though devotees know it as “peach,” as all of the products for fair skin come in peach containers, with green for medium skin tones and violet for dark skin.
 They’re basically a tanning concentrate that you mix with lotion, which—as a millennial, I had some reservations (AKA terror flashbacks to the early aughts, when skin the hue of Kraft mac and cheese powder was all the rage) about.
 Thankfully, these fears were totally unfounded.